Michael Roos: Curling

 Since retirement from professional football, Roos has picked up the sport of curling.
 In March 2018 Jared Allen formed a team of all retired NFL players, recruiting Roos, Marc Bulger and Keith Bulluck with the goal of representing the United States at the 2022 Winter Olympics.
 They have since played together in the 2019 USA Men's Challenge Round (qualification event for the United States Men's Curling Championship) and Ed Werenich Golden Wrench Classic (a World Curling Tour event), going winless in both events.

 Personal life

-Although born in Estonia, Roos does not speak Estonian.
+Although born in Estonia, Roos has since forgotten Estonian.
+He immigrated to Vancouver, Washington in 1992, with his mother and his two siblings, where they lived with an aunt.
 He is married to his college girlfriend, Katherine Fossett.
 Together they donated $500,000 to their alma mater, Eastern Washington University, to "jump start" the school's stadium project, which included converting their football stadium from natural grass to red turf.
 Because of the gesture of Roos and his wife, Eastern Washington University's Board Of Trustees approved a name change of their stadium to Roos Field.